 Nela Cumming’s passion has always been for helping others in her community, especially children.
 She knew she wanted to be a social worker since she was a teenager and has worked in the social services field since 1982.
 Bilingual in English and Spanish, Nela has a particular affinity for immigrant families.
-Nela is the Director of Pediatric Therapy Programs at Encompass and has been a Board Member with the SVCN for five years.
+Nela is the Executive Director at Encompass and has been a Board Member with the SVCN for five years.
 She lives in North Bend with her husband, 12 year old son and six year old miniature dachshund named Forrest.
 Nela loves to hike, bike and walk her dog on all the beautiful trails we enjoy in the Valley.

 Sarah Cassidy has been a valley dweller for 15 years, ever since she and her husband Luke Woodward began Oxbow Farm on the Alberg family property.
 Oxbow, now in its 15th season, has a 25 acre organic production farm, a native plant nursery, and an education center, which she directs.
 Sarah has been on the board of our local Sno Valley Tilth as well as the state-wide Tilth Producers board.
 She also serves on the Steering Committee for Cedarcrest’s High School’s Future Farmers of America.
 She and Luke have a 8-year old daughter.
 Sarah is honored to serve on SVCN’s board, helping to “connect the dots” of our beautiful, multidimensional valley.